Garlic-Team/gcommands/guide/guide/beginner/database.md

 # Database

-If you still don't have a database, checkout [Basic Bot](./basicbot.md)
+If you still don't have a database, check out [Basic Bot](./basicbot.md)

 ## Guild Prefix